openai/spinningup/docs/user/installation.rst

 Mac OS X
 --------
 Installation of system packages on Mac requires Homebrew_.
-With Homebrew installed, run the follwing:
+With Homebrew installed, run the following:

 .. parsed-literal::